In this Article

 Home Remedies for Loose Motion During Pregnancy

 It is best to turn to home remedies for any discomfort you face during your pregnancy.
-Over the counter drugs are not advisable when you are carrying and thus, in case of diarrhoea, you can try some of these home remedies:
+Over the counter drugs are not advisable when you are carrying, and thus, in case of diarrhoea, you can try some of these home remedies:

 - Drink plenty of water to supplement the lost fluid in your body.
 Try to drink at least one litre every two hours.

-- Drink ginger tea because it has antispasmodic properties that may help relieve the symptoms of diarrhoea by reducing stomach spasms and the gases from the fermented material that causes frequent, watery stools.
+- Drink ginger tea because it has antispasmodic properties that may help relieve the symptoms of diarrhoea by reducing stomach spasms and the gases from the fermented material that cause frequent, watery stools.
 For this, you just need to boil some ginger and tea in water and allow it to stand for 10 to 15 minutes.
 Strain and then consume with sugar or honey.

 - You can also try drinking three to four tablespoons of honey in a glass of lukewarm water.
 The antioxidant and antibacterial properties found in honey’s enzymes and amino acids help boost the immune system.